defx/synergy/docs/pages/forms.md

 # Forms

-Synergy makes working with form data a breeze by automagically binding named form controls to properties of the same name on your model.
+Synergy makes working with form data a breeze by automagically binding named form controls to state properties of the same name.

-Model:
+State:

 ```js
 {